haacked/haacked.com/_posts/2014-06-30-github-issues-saved-my-marriage.markdown

 My wife and I have tried Trello and other systems in the past, but this one has been very successful for us and she's been very happy with the results.

 I also use Markdown documents in the repository to track kids meal ideas, lists of babysitters, weekend fun ideas, etc. It's become even better now that we have [rendered prose diffs](https://github.com/blog/1784-rendered-prose-diffs).
 Our household GitHub repository helps me track just about related to our household.
 What interesting ways do you use GitHub for non-software projects?

+_UPDATE 2014-08-07_ I just learned about a service called [GitHub Reminders](http://www.github-reminders.com/).

+> Get a email reminder by creating a GitHub issue comment with a emoji and a naural language date.
+Login and Signup with your GitHub.com Account to get started

+This sounds like it could be very useful for a household issue tracker.